Extra Curricular Timetables

 Today the Toot Hill Big Band is thriving, playing to audiences of thousands at numerous local events, from Bingham Bonfire Night to East Bridgford Summer Show.
 But back in 2009, when current Head of Music Briony Prior first began teaching at Toot Hill, the picture was very different.
 The story she tells is one of inspiration, determination, teamwork, talent and community spirit.

-“When I arrived in 2009 there was no Big Band.
-I learned that there had been a very good ensemble – the Toot Hill Dance Band – which gained a fantastic reputation under the leadership of Colin Smith (OBE) from the mid 1970’s until 2007, gigging weekly and sometimes more.
+“When I arrived in 2009 there was no Big Band, which was a shame considering what had gone before.
+From the mid 1970’s until 2007, the Toot Hill Dance Band had built up a legendary reputation.
+People had heard of them from far and wide - even me, recently arrived from South Africa!
+Their founder, leader and inspiration was Colin Smith, who received an MBE for his services to music and a national award for School and Community Involvement.
+They disbanded on Colin's (semi) retirement in 2007.
 Now there were just four 6th formers who had played in the band since Year 7, jamming some trad jazz on Monday afternoons after school.
 But when I heard them play I was knocked out, and stayed behind to lend support on piano.
 Colin was still doing some part-time teaching at the school, and when I discovered the incredible library of Big Band music he’d built up I decided it was time for a revival – especially as I would have Colin’s support on the trombone!

 It wasn’t plain sailing to begin with but we persevered, and things really turned a corner when Tony Farrell, of the Tony Farrell Big Band, took over the leadership and musical direction of the band in 2015.
 Now it’s a successful gigging band, with piano, bass, drums, baritone sax, two tenor saxes, several alto saxes, four trumpets and two trombones.
 In fact, it’s very much a community band, with the students supported by alumni, staff, local musicians and even a parent participating.
 Some of the alumni from the old Toot Hill Dance Band go way back, as far as 35 years!